 Naloxone (Narcan™) is a medication designed to reverse an opioid overdose during an emergency situation.
 Eliminating barriers to receiving naloxone has been one of Overdose Lifeline’s primary missions since its inception.

 Naloxone has been instrumental in helping address the opioid crisis due to its ability to reverse the effects of an opioid overdose.
 Opioids include heroin and prescription pain pills like OxyContin, Percocet, methadone, and Vicodin.

 Key Facts About Naloxone

-When a person is overdosing from an opioid, their central nervous system and respiration system is depressed and breathing slows down or stops.
-Naloxone (Narcan™) blocks the effects of opioids and reverses the effects of an overdose.
+When a person experiences an opioid overdose, their central nervous system and respiration system are depressed, and breathing slows down or stops.
+Naloxone (Narcan™) medication blocks these effects and reverses the effects of an overdose.
 If given to one who has not taken opioids, it will not have any effect on them, since there are no opioids in their system to reverse.
 Naloxone also can’t get a person high.

 Naloxone Laws in Your State

 Indiana Aaron’s Law (SEA-406)–named after Aaron Sims, who lost his life to heroin in 2013–allows layperson access to naloxone without a prescription, thus eliminating barriers to receiving the drug and using it to save lives.
 Effective 2015 and amended in 2016, Aaron’s Law means an individual, a family member, or friend can visit any Indiana pharmacy and request naloxone without prescription through a statewide standing order issued by the Indiana State Department of Health.

 Narcan™ and naloxone are the same.
 Narcan™ is a brand name for naloxone.